-The types of questions we propose to consider in reviewing the IMs
+The types of questions we will consider in reviewing the IMs

-- 3.19 In short, in reviewing each current IM against sections 52A and 52R, this element of the decision-making framework asks: is the IM trying to achieve the right thing in the right way?
-That is, it is focussed on identifying whether there is a problem or unrealised opportunity with the current IM policy decision and its implementation in the relevant IM determination(s). - 3.20 This can be expanded to a series of more specific questions which can be asked of each IM, including: - 3.20.1 Is the policy intent behind the IM still relevant and appropriate? - 3.20.2 Is the current IM achieving that intent? - 3.20.3 Could the current IM, if changed, achieve the policy intent better? - 3.20.4 Could the current IM achieve the policy intent as effectively, but in a way that better promotes section 52R or reduces complexity or compliance costs? - 3.20.5 Do changes to other IMs require any consequential changes to the IM in question for internal consistency or effectiveness reasons?
+- 3.21 In short, in reviewing each current IM against sections 52A and 52R, this element of the decision-making framework asks: is the IM trying to achieve the right thing in the right way?
+That is, it is focussed on identifying whether there is a problem or unrealised opportunity with the current IM policy decision and its implementation in the relevant IM determination(s). - 3.22 This can be expanded to a series of more specific questions which can be asked of each IM, including: - 3.22.1 Is the policy intent behind the IM still relevant and appropriate? - 3.22.2 Is the current IM achieving that intent? - 3.22.3 Could the current IM, if changed, achieve the policy intent better? - 3.22.4 Could the current IM achieve the policy intent as effectively, but in a way that better promotes section 52R or reduces complexity or compliance costs? - 3.22.5 Do changes to other IMs require any consequential changes to the IM in question for internal consistency or effectiveness reasons? - 3.23 We will consider these questions, including the sub-questions which we elaborate on below, where we consider relevant in reviewing the IMs.
+We do not intend to consider them in any particular order; nor will we ascribe any set weighting to each question.
+The questions provide practical tools, or lenses, that we will use to examine the IMs.